Are Nevada Records Public?

 How to Remove Names From Public Search Records?

 The Nevada Revised Statutes allows a court to order the sealing of criminal records of some convicted persons.
 Certain conditions would have to be met, and the court would need to be convinced that the individual has been successfully rehabilitated.
 A record that is successfully sealed would be removed from the Nevada public records and would only be accessible to certain eligible persons.
+In other words, Sealed state public records are considered confidential records.
+Per Nevada Public Record Act, confidential records are inaccessible to the general public.
 The subject of records that have been sealed may also respond to questions about the sealed records as if it never happened.
 Only some offenses can be sealed.
 For instance, sexual offenses, child abuse offenses, and motor vehicle homicide offenses cannot be sealed.

 Nevada Revised Statutes 179.245 contains the conditions necessary to seal criminal records for convictions.
 The period of time that should have passed to seal a conviction is as follows.